-The all-time first Combient Foundry Venture Client Cycle led to a forest intelligence collaboration between Stora Enso, a global pulp and paper manufacturer with more than 700 years of history, and 20tree.ai, a Portuguese machine learning company working on satellite imagery analysis.
+The all-time first Combient Foundry Venture Client Cycle led to a forest intelligence collaboration between Stora Enso, a global renewable materials company, with more than 700 years of history, and 20tree.ai, a Portuguese machine learning company working on satellite imagery analysis.

 In total three startups were selected from over 200 applicants to co-create pilots with Stora Enso and KONE.
 In this blog entry, Stora Enso and 20tree.ai share their thoughts about Foundry and working together.